 I grew up in Singapore and went to Raffles Girls' School & Raffles Institution.
 During high school I mostly occupied myself with physics (IPhO) and later astronomy (IOAA) competitions.
 I also spent a lot of time on physics research through IYPT (or OYPT) which is a great program.
 These allowed me to go to some pretty life-changing camps like SIYSS and Atlas.
 Unrelated to work I was also in the SNYO which was super fun.

 I then went to MIT and decided to major in physics.
-The summer after freshman year, I did MISTI at the University of Pisa in Italy (super fun).
+The summer after freshman year, I did MISTI at the University of Pisa in Italy.
 At the beginning of sophomore year I got into AI interpretability, thanks to my GOAT advisor Max Tegmark.
 I was also a MATS 8.0 scholar under Neel Nanda.
 This was a 10/10 program and something I highly recommend for anyone looking to get into AI safety.

 Currently I'm a junior.
 This summer I will be interning at Jump as a QR, and I'm thinking about post-graduation plans.